grigortodorov/rag-best-practices/docs/13-toolkit.md

 ## Scope and honesty

-This toolkit is intentionally small: character/heading chunking, a hybrid search *stub* (not a production retriever), and a four-dimension scorecard.
+This toolkit is intentionally small: local document ingest, character/heading chunking, a hybrid search *stub* (not a production retriever), and a four-dimension scorecard.
 It is **not** an embedder or benchmark suite.
 Do not treat demo scores as product metrics; wire your own gold set and retrieval metrics as described in [04 — Evaluation](04-evaluation.md).

 ## Next

 - [examples/sample.txt](../examples/sample.txt) — tiny fixture for the chunk CLI
 - [examples/hybrid-docs.txt](../examples/hybrid-docs.txt) — tiny fixture for the hybrid CLI
+- [examples/ingest-sample/](../examples/ingest-sample/) — tiny multi-file fixture for the ingest CLI
 - [examples/evaluation-rubric.md](../examples/evaluation-rubric.md) — fuller human + auto rubric
 - [examples/rag-principles-checklist.md](../examples/rag-principles-checklist.md) — full design-review checklist